zinniak/2020LACrimes_DB/README.md

 # 2020LACrimes_DB
 SQL Database and queries

-This is a database created using python and SQL for a subset of Los Angeles Crime Data from 2019-2020.
+This is a database created using python and MySQL for a subset of Los Angeles Crime Data from 2019-2020.

 ## DATA SOURCES